Why do we Mentor?

 How else can I get involved?

-- Volunteer to be part of the backpack weekend feeding ministry, contact Carolyn Griffin
+- Volunteer to help with the weekend feeding ministry – contact Carolyn Griffin

-- Volunteer to help us provide Christmas at Brook each December, contact Anne Broaddus
+- Volunteer to help us provide Christmas at Brook Ave – contact Anne Broaddus

 How do I get more information?